-Marv Pearlstein represents some of the most successful and active real estate development companies and financial institutions in their acquisition, disposition, development, construction, financing, leasing and management of real property.
+Marv Pearlstein represents some of the most successful and active real estate development companies and investment firms in their acquisition, development, construction, financing, management and disposition of real property.
 He has substantial experience in representing these clients in every major real estate product area, including multifamily, office, commercial, industrial and hospitality.

 Prior to starting in private practice, Mr. Pearlstein served as a judicial clerk for one year on the staff of California Supreme Court Justice Stanley Mosk.

-Represents a premier national full-service real estate company in its ongoing acquisition of multifamily apartment operating properties and development sites, as well as performing and nonperforming real estate-secured loans throughout California, Washington, Hawaii and Colorado.
-In a 12-month period represented the client in the acquisition of over 1,000 units valued at $500 million.
+Represents a premier national real estate private equity fund in its acquisition of operating multifamily apartment properties and development sites, as well as performing and nonperforming real estate-secured loans throughout California and other Western states.

 Represented a leading real estate finance company in the workout of troubled assets in its loan and REO portfolios, including the disposition of numerous properties and the sale of loans secured by real estate assets in the Western United States.
 This work required a multidisciplinary approach, involving real estate, land use, bankruptcy and workout experience.